-To run the sample appliation on Jetson, first build a package on the host and then deploy it to the Jetson system.
-Run the following command on the host computer, where <JETSON_IP> is replaced by the IP address of your Jetson system.
+To run the sample application on Jetson, first build the package on the host and then deploy it to the Jetson system.
+Deploy //apps/samples/stereo_depth_dnn/stereo_depth_dnn-pkg to the robot as explained in Deploying and Running on Jetson.

 Where “bob” is your user name on the host system.

 To View Output from the Application in Websight

 While the application is running, open Isaac Sight in a browser by navigating to

 http://localhost:3000.
 If running the application on a Jetson platform, make sure to use the